mcallisterliza/drama-kids/README.md

 ![About Us section](documentation/aboutus_section.png)
 ---

-#### 'Our Top Reviews' section:
+#### 'Our Top Reviews' section

-* Reviews section has four reviews from people who were satisfied with the service their child experienced with the company.
+* The reviews section has four reviews from people who were satisfied with the service their child experienced with the company.

 * Each review has an image of the person who has left the review.